Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

 \subsubsection{Target Detection}

-In contrast to pixel-level ground classification, target detection for hyperspectral images focuses on localizing specific instances, such as an airplane, vehicle, or ship, within the image using bounding boxes \cite{ref130,ref131}.
-A significant challenge in this area is the ambiguity and lack of realism and diversity in training data, often exacerbated by external disturbances \cite{ref112,ref113}.
+On the other hand, object detection in hyperspectral images uses bounding boxes to find specific objects in the image, such as aircraft, vehicles or ships \cite{ref130,ref131}.
+This is different from pixel-level ground classification.
+A major problem in this field is that training data is often unclear, not realistic, and not diverse enough, which is made worse by outside factors \cite{ref112,ref113}.
 This issue stems from the inherent nature of hyperspectral images, where objects needing detection are frequently complex, difficult to distinguish, and distributed across various image regions.
 Consequently, augmenting the objects to be detected using diffusion models has emerged as an effective solution.

-To address the aforementioned challenges, Yu et al. proposed Diff-Mosaic (Enhanced Target Detection via Diffusion Prior) \cite{ref113}.
-This diffusion model-based approach introduces an enhancement network called Pixel-Prior, which coordinates pixels to generate highly realistic and diverse mosaic images.
-It leverages a powerful diffusion model prior that resamples pixels with samples, thereby introducing real-world information and ensuring the generated samples are both realistic and varied.
+Yu et al. proposed Diff-Mosaic (Enhanced Target Detection via Diffusion Prior) \cite{ref113} to deal with the problems listed above —most notably the extreme scarcity of target pixels and the severe spectral variability caused by sub-pixel mixing in low-spatial-resolution HSIs.
+This diffusion model-based method adds an enhancement network called Pixel-Prior, which works with pixels to make very realistic and varied mosaic images.
+It uses a strong diffusion model prior that resamples pixels with samples.
+This adds real-world information and ensures that the samples it generates are both real and distinct, strictly preserving the continuous spectral profiles of rare targets without physically distorting their radiometric signatures against the synthesized background.

-Similarly, Qi et al. presented a novel joint framework for underwater hyperspectral image restoration and target detection, based on a conditional diffusion framework \cite{ref112}.
-This framework employs a variable spectral group extraction module and a joint underwater hyperspectral image restoration and target detection (JURTD) module to simulate different ranges of underwater target spectra.
-This achieves high-quality restored images and superior detection performance, effectively overcoming the inherent challenges of underwater hyperspectral imaging.
-Zhu et al. introduced ODGEN (Domain-specific Object Detection Data Generation with Diffusion Models) \cite{ref115}, a novel approach to generate high-quality, bounding-box-conditioned images.
-This facilitates data synthesis specifically for object detection.
-By utilizing synthetic visual cues with spatial constraints and textual descriptions per object to control the diffusion model, ODGEN demonstrates robust performance when handling complex scenes and specific domains.